ASUS ROG Phone 8 Pro vs Motorola Moto G Power 5G (2024)

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure